kestra-io/docs/content/docs/15.how-to-guides/azure-workload-id.md

 ## Variables

-Define the following variables for use throughout the following guide.
-Please update to match your own environment
+Define the following variables and update them to match your environment.

 ```shell
 # Managed User Identity Name